biasmv/pv/doc/mol.rst

 It is quite common to only apply operations (coloring, displaying) to subset of a molecular structure.
 These subsets are modelled as *views* and can be created in different ways.

- - The most convenient way to create views is by using :func:`pv.Mol.select`.
+ - The most convenient way to create views is by using :func:`pv.mol.Mol.select`.
 Select accepts a set of predicates and returns a view containing only chains, residues and atoms that match the predicates.
- - Alternatively for more complex selections, one can use :func:`pv.Mol.residueSelect`, which evaluates a function on each residue and includes residues for which the function returns true.
+ - Alternatively for more complex selections, one can use :func:`pv.mol.Mol.residueSelect`, or :func:`pv.mol.Mol.atomSelect`, which evaluates a function on each residue/atom and includes residues/atoms for which the function returns true.

  - Selection by distance allows to select parts of a molecule that are within a certain radius of  another molecule.
  - Views can be assembled manually through :func:`pv.mol.MolView.addChain`, :func:`pv.mol.ChainView.addResidue`, :func:`pv.mol.ResidueView.addAtom`.
 This is the most flexible but also the most verbose way of creating views.